Will Self, prescient British novelist, foremost Junky explicator: shitty writing metastatized into shitty blogging

 There was a ratio of hacks to non-hacks in the bar at this time of about one to one.
 And these weren't principled journalists, or hardened reporters, oh no. No one eased his leaning position at the bar in order to relieve the pressure on the shrapnel wound he'd caught covering the Balkan crisis.
 Nor did anyone huddle in a corner earnestly discussing her view of the Neo-Keynesian implications of the Treasury's management of the Public Sector Borrowing Requirement.
 Not a bit of it.

+The hacks who frequented the Sealink, yakking in the bar, gobbling in the restaurant, goggling in the television room, wobbling in the table-football room, and snorting in the toilets, occupied a quite different position in the cultural food chain.
 They were transmitters of trivia, broadcasters of banality, and disseminators of drek.
 They wrote articles about articles, made television programmes about television programmes, and commented on what others had said.
-They trafficked in the glibbest, slightest, most ephemeral cultural reflexivity, enacting a dialogue between society and its conscience that had all the resonance of a foil individual pie dish smitten with a paperclip.
+They trafficked in the glibbest, slightest, most ephemeral cultural reflexivity, enacting a dialogue between society and its conscience that had all the resonance of a foil individual pie dish smitten with a paperclip.--Will Self, The Sweet Smell of Psychosis [emph. added]

 The Blastosphere is the implicit shape of the way matter is perturbed by an explosion.
 It is atemporal: it may just as well precede the fact of the explosion as follow from it.
-We are all waiting in the Hirst Blastosphere, and as such it is inevitable that events, dialogue, thoughts even, should reflect the Hirst anti-aesthetic--a quotidian elision between the surreal and the banal.
+We are all waiting in the Hirst Blastosphere, and as such it is inevitable that events, dialogue, thoughts even, should reflect the Hirst anti-aesthetic--a quotidian elision between the surreal and the banal.--Will Self, "Damien Hirst: A Steady Iron-Hard Jet"

 as collected in Junk Mail.
 First published in Modern Painters